MattieOF/AutoDeposit/README.md

 ## Usage

+1. Download the modding template and content template
+2. Extract the modding template.
+This will be your project
-Download the modding template and content template, add the required folders from the content template into the project, and open the project in Unreal.
+3. Add the required folders from the content template into the content folders of your project
+4. Copy the files inside Content/ to the content folder of your project.
+5. Open FSD.uproject!

+Use the batch scripts in DRGModdingAutomationScrips/ to run and package the mod.